fastapi/fastapi/docs/tutorial/dependencies/classes-as-dependencies.md

 But then we get a `dict` in the parameter `commons` of the path operation function.

-And we know that `dict`s can't provide a lot of editor support because they can't know their keys and value types.
+And we know that editors can't provide a lot of support (like completion) for `dict`s, because they can't know their keys and value types.

 We can do better...